 8. Caerfanell Falls

 The Caerfanell falls is one of several waterfalls that can be enjoyed at Blaen y Glyn in the Brecon Beacons.
-There are two car parks (both free) which allow visitors to enjoy a short walk along the river Caerfanell, admiring the small waterfalls along the way.
+There are two car parks (both free) which allow visitors to enjoy a short walk along the river Caerfanell, admiring multiple small waterfalls along the way.

-9. Conwy Falls
+9. Conwy Falls (Rhaeadr y Craig Lwyd)

 Conwy falls is a series of falls which cascade around a central rock.
-The name is a little deceiving since it’s not in fact found in the town of Conwy, but instead takes it’s name from the river along which it flows.
+The name is a little deceiving since it’s not in fact found in the town of Conwy, but instead takes its name from the river along which it flows.

-Found just outside Betws-y-Coed in Snowdonia National Park, the falls is set in the deep gorge of Fairy Glen, amongst 10 acres of ancient woodland.
-There is a small entrance fee to access the walking trail that loops down and around to a viewing point of Conwy Falls.
+There is a small entrance fee (£2) at the aptly named Conwy Falls Cafe to access the walking trail that loops down and around to a viewing point of Conwy Falls.

 10. Aber Falls